Piszmog/cloudconfigclient/README.md

 To use the library to retrieve configurations, create a `client/ConfigClient` and invoke the method `GetConfiguration(applicationName string, profiles []string)`.
-The return will be the struct representation of the configuration JSON - `model.Configuration`.
+The return will be the struct representation of the configuration JSON - `client.Configuration`.

 ## Resources
 Spring's Config Server allows two ways to retrieve files from a backing repository.